In tropical northern Australia, about 60 km east of Darwin, the Adelaide River winds through the

 incredibly diverse fauna, and we know very little about most of them.

 Mammals are harder to see, except for agile wallabies in the woodland; these beautiful little wallabies move out into open areas near dusk.
-Dingos are common, and anybody driving the roads after dark may well see smaller mammals like northern brown bandicoots, water rats, dusky rats, and small planigales (carnivorous marsupials).
-The numbers of dusky rats, in particular, are quite astonishing – surveys suggest that the featureless floodplain often contains literally tons of rats per square kilometre.
-They live almost the entire time down cracks in the floodplain soil, so are hard to see even when they are common.
+Dingos are common, and anybody driving the roads after dark may see smaller mammals like northern brown bandicoots, water rats, dusky rats, and small planigales (carnivorous marsupials).
+The numbers of dusky rats vary from year to year, but can be quite astonishing – surveys suggest that the featureless floodplain often contains literally tons of rats per square kilometre.
+The rats live almost the entire time down cracks in the floodplain soil, so are hard to see even when they are common.
 Feral cats and wild pigs are regular visitors to Fogg Dam also.

 As you'd guess from it being TEAM BUFO's primary study site, reptiles